When to visit the vet?

 To prevent rhinitis and sinusitis in dogs, it is important to minimize exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to potential triggers.
 This may include avoiding irritants such as cigarette smoke, strong chemicals, or dust.

-For dogs that are prone to allergies, regular cleaning of the living environment can help reduce exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+For dogs prone to allergies, regular cleaning of the living environment can help reduce exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to allergens.
 The use of air purifiers and frequent washing of dog beds can also be helpful.

 A balanced diet and a healthy immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. can help reduce the risk of infections.
 Vaccinations against certain viralViral refers to viruses and their effects on the organism.
 Viral infections in dogs and cats can range from harmless colds to severe, life-threatening diseases. pathogens can also be part of a preventive health plan.